baxxos/baxxos.github.io/index.md

 layout: default
 title: Personal website
 ---
-_Writing in Markdown is not that hard!_
+_Writing in Markdown for the first time in my life!_